Skip to Content

 Rising from the ashes of a once ultra-conservative country, Cyprus Pride has grown in popularity since its inception in 2014.
 Government-supported, star-studded, and socially adored, you can’t help but get caught up in the magic when Pride comes to the Cypriot city of Nicosia.

-A few famous faces, like Anna Vissi and Eleni Foureira, have been known to pop up for a singsong, to honour their queer fandom.
+A few famous faces, like Anna Vissi and Eleni Foureira, have been known to pop up for a singsong, to honor their queer fandom.
 It’s a fun-filled, campy day out for all.
 Check out the Pride’s Facebook page to see what events are happening this year and don't forget to read our post about experiencing Cyprus Pride!

 Gay saunas in Cyprus